skit-ai/dialogy/docs/workflow/README.md

 ## Examples

-Here is an example from the tests, demonstrating the simple structure imposed on the user.
+Here is an example from the tests.
 ```python
 from dialogy.workflow import Workflow